bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 Any JavaScript statement can be used as an arbitrary condition.
 It will be cast to boolean value.

 ***
-**NB:** it is preferable to write down an arbitrary conditions using a canonical XJST form:
+**NB** It is preferable to write down an arbitrary conditions using a canonical XJST form:

 ```js
 predicate statement === value